-We leverage our global network of resources and experience in the United States, Latin America, Europe/EMEA and the Asia-Pacific region to ensure seamless geographic coverage for our clients.
-Our award-winning white-collar practice includes distinguished former federal prosecutors and regulators, veteran career defense attorneys and seasoned foreign counsel.
-We are the only law firm in the world with two former managers of the U.S. Department of Justice, Criminal Division, Fraud Section’s FCPA Unit: the former Deputy Chief of the FCPA Unit who was in charge of all of DOJ’s FCPA investigations and resolutions in the United States and was one of the principal authors of the widely acclaimed publication A Resource Guide to the U.S. Foreign Corrupt Practices Act; and a former Assistant Chief of the FCPA Unit who tried two landmark FCPA-related cases and was later promoted to Senior Deputy Chief, the Fraud Section’s third-ranking official.
-Our team’s strength comes from its unmatched experience and diversity, bringing together nationally-recognized trial attorneys, former federal prosecutors and regulators, privacy experts, international trade specialists, government contracting lawyers, and an in-house forensic accounting director who is both a Certified Public Accountant and a Certified Fraud Examiner.
-Because of the breadth and depth of our team, we are consistently able to tailor our resources to effectively and efficiently address client needs, whether that client is a large multinational corporation or an individual business executive or board member.
+We leverage our global network of resources and experience in the United States, Latin America, Europe/EMEA, and the Asia-Pacific region to ensure seamless geographic coverage for our clients.
+Our team includes former prosecutors and senior government regulators; White House and FBI counsel; national security, economic sanctions, and privacy specialists; veteran defense lawyers; and local experts on the ground in our offices across the globe.
+We are the only law firm in the world with two former managers, and three former prosecutors in total, from the U.S. Department of Justice (DOJ), Criminal Division, Fraud Section’s FCPA Unit on our team, including: the former deputy chief of the FCPA Unit, who was in charge of all of the DOJ’s FCPA investigations and resolutions in the United States and was one of the principal authors of the widely acclaimed publication A Resource Guide to the U.S. Foreign Corrupt Practices Act; a former assistant chief of the FCPA Unit, who was promoted to senior deputy chief, the Fraud Section’s third-ranking official; and a former DOJ Honors Program attorney responsible for a number of significant FCPA prosecutions, including the first public declination of a company board on its compliance program.
+We tailor our resources to address client needs effectively and efficiently, whether that client is a large, publicly traded multinational corporation, a privately held company, new start-up, or an individual business executive or board member.

-We have extensive experience conducting corruption-related internal investigations for private, public, large, and small companies all around the world.
+We have extensive experience in conducting corruption-related internal investigations for companies—private and public, large and small—around the world.
 When issues arise for our clients, we are well positioned to help.
-The assistance we provide ranges from working with our clients’ internal teams to handle small investigations, to executing major cross-border internal investigations.
-And if clients face government investigations or criminal charges, we have the experience and credibility to help them navigate government scrutiny and contest charges in a courtroom where necessary.
+Our assistance ranges from working with our clients’ internal teams to handle small investigations to executing major cross-border internal investigations.
+If clients face government investigations or criminal charges, we have the experience and credibility to help them navigate government scrutiny and contest charges in a courtroom when necessary.

-Whether our clients are entering a new market, engaging a new consultant or distributor, or acquiring a new business, we help them conduct appropriate, risk-based corruption due diligence to assess the associated risks and develop a plan for mitigating any risks.
+Whether our clients are entering a new market, engaging a new consultant or distributor, or acquiring a new business, we help them conduct appropriate due diligence to assess and mitigate corruption risks.

-Understanding current and developing risks enables companies to make informed and practical decisions about what policies and procedures are necessary and what resources are needed to implement them effectively.
-Assessing evolving risks also informs the appropriate approach to effective compliance training such as the audience, content, frequency, and delivery system.
-Having a risk-based and appropriately tailored compliance program not only decreases the likelihood that problems will arise, but also places companies in the best position possible to detect and remediate problems if an issue does surface.
-Besides protecting a company’s reputation, this will also demonstrate to regulators that a company takes compliance with the law seriously.
+Assessing evolving risks also makes it possible to take the appropriate approach to effective compliance training, such as targeting the audience, content, frequency, and delivery system.
+Having a risk-based and appropriately tailored compliance program not only decreases the likelihood that problems will arise but also places companies in the best possible position to detect and remediate issues that do surface.
+In addition to protecting a company’s reputation, this approach demonstrates to regulators and enforcement agencies that a company takes compliance with the law seriously.

 Our FCPA and Global Anti-Corruption team has earned a reputation for the results we deliver to our clients.
 Both our collective work and that of our individual team members is widely recognized.
 Highlights include: